 12) 71% of managers feel employee engagement is one of the most important factors in overall organizational success.
 (Source: FastTrack)

 It shouldn’t be a surprise that if employees are more engaged in their work, they are more likely to produce high-quality work.
 Employee engagement is key!

-Not only can lack of employee engagement cause organization time and effort, but the cost they spend to replace employees can be detrimental.
-And employee engagement doesn't have to be costly: feedback and recognition are cost effective ways to boost employee engagement.
+Not only can a lack of employee engagement cost organizations time and effort, but the cost to replace employees can be high.
+Employee engagement doesn’t have to be costly: feedback and recognition are cost effective ways to boost employee engagement.

 An easy way to make employees head for the door is not valuing their work.
 Who wants to work for an organization that does not value them?
 A simple ‘thank you’ can go a long way.